Safe and Sustainable Travel to School

 If you have to use a car to bring your child to school, please DO NOT park near the pedestrian crossings to drop your child - parents and carers who park on the zig zags are endangering the children who use these crossings to arrive at school safely.

 There are alternative locations for dropping your child, who can walk then walk the last ten minutes (at most) to school safely using the designated crossings.
-Please see the section below on arriving by car for more details.
+Please see the Feet First section or our Feet First Walking Map.

 For information on school bus services, including timetables and routes, please click the link below to visit Metro’s dedicated page for Prince Henry’s.